 While there are a number of limitations to consider when using this method, you don’t necessarily need to write it off as too unreliable to use.
 Many experts believe the calendar method is a valid tracking option.
 However, it is best used in combination with other tracking tools and methods.
 Experts particularly recommend using an ovulation or fertility monitor to maximize the chances of successfully tracking your cycle and to confirm when ovulation is occurring.

 Our Thoughts On The Calendar Method

-The calendar method is just one possible way you can track your ovulation cycle and increase your chances of getting pregnant.
-While the calendar method on its own may not always be the best method for you personally, it is just one of several ways you can begin to tune in to your monthly cycles as you aim for a successful natural conception.
-And when used in combination with another method, it could quickly become a valuable resource in piecing together a more complete picture of your fertility cycle.
+The calendar method is just one possible way you can track your ovulation cycle.
+When used in combination with another method, it could quickly become a valuable resource in piecing together a complete picture of your fertility cycle.